 Both the kitchen and mudroom renovations were completed in tandem, which allowed us to think of these two rooms – separated only by a cute pink pocket door – as a whole.
 On paper, they perform two unrelated functions; one is a place of cooking, simmering and gathering, whereas the other is home to greetings and hugs, piles of coats and mounds of shoes.
 But as we began to brainstorm the design of these spaces, we knew they would shine the brightest if only they could work together.
 As we sketched ideas for cabinetry and layout, we quickly realized that not only would the same style of drawer fronts allow the rooms to feel like an extension of each other, but so would a unifying color.
 And as you saw in our mudroom reveal, we were even able to extend our kitchen pantry alongside the mudroom bench!

-Follow along with our Lowe’s experience from the beginning:
+Follow along with the kitchen renovation from the beginning:

 our initial design meeting | how we pieced together panels + fillers | how we shopped for durable countertops | how we built thick floating shelves | our DIY subway tile backsplash | the mudroom reveal